Domestic Violence Lawyers in Hillsboro

 The prosecutor will dismiss cases not the victim.
 Since the victim does not press the charges, they do not get to drop the charges.
 Prosecutors will drop cases if they feel as if they do not have enough evidence to prove that they can prove that domestic violence was committed.
 The prosecutor can still continue the charge even if the victim wants the charges dropped.
 The prosecutor will drop the charges if evidence such as video, eyewitness testimony, social media, etc. All of the evidence will create a total picture and if the prosecutor believes that it will not persuade a jury, they will drop the charges.

-How Long do Domestic Violence Cases Last?
+How Long Do Domestic Violence Cases Last?

 Domestic violence cases can last up to two years if you are participating in the family violence education program.